 Looking to become a designer, artists or architect while living in one of the most artistic and exciting cities in the states?
 If you’ve been accepted to the Pratt Institute in Brooklyn, NY then your dream is about to become a reality.
-Founded in 1887, the Pratt Institute has become one of the top art schools in the US, and it’s location just can’t be beat.
-It’s eclectic student population (48 different states, and 80 different countries) provides a unique environment of creativity.
+Founded in 1887, the Pratt Institute has become one of the top art schools in the US, and its location just can’t be beaten.
+Its eclectic student population (48 different states, and 80 different countries) provides a unique environment of creativity.

 All students will have: